JereKuusela/valheim-expand_world_data/README.md

 Note: Pay extra attention when loading old worlds.
 Certain configurations can cause alter the terrain significantly and destroy your buildings.

-Note: Old configuration from Expand World is automatically migrated to this mod.

 ### Server side

 This mod can be used server only, without requiring clients to have it.
 However only following files can be configured: